minhhoangbui/tensorflow-lightweight-openpose/README.md

 ```

 ***Note:***
-If you have any question, feel free to open an issues or reach me out at this [email](minhhoangbui.vn@gmail.com)
+If you have any question, feel free to open an issue or reach me out at this [email](minhhoangbui.vn@gmail.com)